Miro-wq/miro-wq/README.md

 Skills: Node.js / React / JS / HTML / CSS /

 - 🔭 I’m currently working on [WeatherApp-TeamWork](https://github.com/Miro-wq/WeatherApp-TeamWork)
-- 📖 I’m currently learning more in depth JavaScript
+- 📖 I’m currently learning more in depth JavaScript and integration of different API's.
 - ⚡ Fun fact:  It took less code to send a man to the Moon than to run a smartphone.

 ## 🛠 Tools used